wangguan0402/test/README.md

 * `/albums/edit`  Editing the List of Albums - Delete/Add Albums
 * `/pic`          View Picture with Prev/Next Links

 Also be sure to turn in your `.sql` files in the `/sql` directory as mentioned above.
+(EECS485-Fall2015/pa1_xxxxxxxx/sql on Github)

 #### Deployment